Visiting the Centre

 Are you interested in visiting the Centre?
 Please send an outline of your research project, a CV, and a brief letter of motivation indicating the proposed dates of your visit to freudlsperger[at]delorscentre[dot]eu.
 Applications for the Fall term (September through January) should be submitted before 1 June.
 For the Spring term (February through August), we expect you to apply before 1 November.

-Former Visiting Researcher
+Former and Current Visiting Researcher

 Prof. Frank Schimmelfennig - ETH Zürich, Switzerland